ms/buildtogether.tech/introduction/index.md

 -   What to do when things go wrong.

-The approach draws on a modified version of [Dobzhansky's Rule][dobzhansky]:
+We have included other material as well, since there is a lot of variation between project courses (and even more between the people doing them), but the core topics include.
+Throughout, we are guided by a modified version of [Dobzhansky's Rule][dobzhansky]:

 <blockquote markdown="1">